Careers Provision at DGS

 Careers signpost

-The Careers Lead at DGS is Mr George; sgeorge@didcotgirls.oxon.sch.uk
+The Careers Lead at DGS is Mr George: sgeorge@didcotgirls.oxon.sch.uk

-Wednesday Lunchtimes she runs a drop-in session to which students from all years are welcome.
+During lunchtimes she runs a drop-in session to which students from all years are welcome.

 Useful Websites